KartikeySinghal/IntroToIM/September29/README.md

 in this case differs from the random function.
 Where the random dunction can produce any colour on the spectrum, when genereated the colour using the noise function, it displays a more natural flow of color where the it flows naturally from extremelly dark blue(or any other colour) to extremely pale blue(or any other colour)

-The only difficulty I had with this assignment was that for some reason I was unable to type the correct spelling of "Sqaure" all throughout the code and had to correct it at the end
+The only difficulty I had with this assignment was that for some reason I was unable to type the correct spelling of "Square" all throughout the code and had to correct it at the end